LuEklund/CPP/README.md

 ## Requirements

-- MacOS (Tested on version xx.xx)
+- MacOS
-- Additional Dependencies: X, Y, Z (If any)

 ## Installation

 To install and run the project, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/LuEklund/CPP.git`
 2. Navigate into the cloned repository: `cd <repository-name>`
 3. Compile the project: `make`
 4. Upon successful compilation, an executable binary should be created.
 Run it with: `./<binary-name>`

-## Usage

-Instructions for how to use the modules...

-## Contributing

-Information on how to contribute...

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or would like to know more about the project, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or would like to know more about the project, feel free to reach out at [luckeeklund@gmail.com](mailto:luckeeklund@gmail.com).